Riva CRM Integration - Documentation and Knowledge Base

 Select who will be the participants of this meeting from your organization.

 1. Meeting Host: Owner & organizer for the meeting.
-This option is used to support delegation use case.
+This option is used to support delegation scenarios where an assistant can create a meeting link on behalf of their staff.

-2. Required Internal Attendees: Riva will find a cross section of time that is available for all attendees.
+2. Required Internal Attendees: Riva bookings support multi-stakeholder meetings by utilizing the required attendee field.
+For all attendees that are added here, Riva will find a cross-section of time that is available for all attendees.

 3. Optional Internal Attendees: Riva will not look to find a time in their calendar and these attendees will be invited to meetings by default.
-Helps to stay in loop without forwarding invitations to internal attendees.
+This helps to stay in the loop without forwarding invitations to internal attendees.

-Based on the availability you set here, link recipients will only be able to book times you are free based on your outlook calendar's availability and the time frames you choose for the availability link.
+Based on the availability you set here per link, recipients will only be able to book times you are free based on your outlook calendar's availability and the time frames you choose for the availability link.

-This section will allow you to enable any kind of smart scheduling options.
-By default, the settings will be what you set in "Meeting Preferences".
-Making changes here will overwrite "Meeting Preferences" for select availability link.
+This section will allow organizers to enable and adjust any smart scheduling options.
+By default, the settings will be what you had set in "Meeting Preferences".
+Making changes here will overwrite "Meeting Preferences" for the select availability link.

-To learn more about the advanced options, refer to Meeting Preferences.
+To learn more about the other additional options, refer to Meeting Preferences.

 Publish

-From here, you can click on “Publish” and your link will show up as a card on the home page!
-You can also choose to move to previous steps via the back button if you want to change any details.
+From here, you can click on “Publish” and your link will show up as a card on the home page.
+You can also choose to navigate to previous steps via the back button if you want to change any details.

-Once your link has been published, you can delete, edit, view or copy a link.
-For now, I will focus on delete and edit and view.
+Once the link has been published, you can delete, edit, view, or copy a link.

 1. Delete: This will delete your availability link